7442charles/flutter1-cih/assets/markdowns/kitchen101/introduction.md

 3. Dedication and commitment to practicing the skills taught in the course.
 4. A passion for culinary arts and a desire to learn and grow as a cook.

-## Certification

-Upon successful completion of the course, you will receive a certificate of completion, recognizing your achievement in the Introduction to Culinary Arts course.

 We hope you enjoy this culinary journey and have a wonderful learning experience!